faster-cpython/tools/README.md

 LOAD_CONST           --> LOAD_FAST              0.75%
 LOAD_FAST            --> CALL_METHOD            0.74%
 ```

-(But note that this is the average of the top-20 entries,
+Note that this is the average of the top 20 entries per program,
-which causes some unwanted rounding.)
+which causes some rounding down (I didn't have the full data set handy).

+Also note that this averages the *percentages*, not the total counts.
+This is because different benchmarks have a different overall opcode count;
+it would seem wrong if a benchmark that happens to run more loops
+contributes proportionally more to these statistics.